 Provincia Autonoma di Trento

-The reserve forms part of a corridor linking the Adamello-Brenta Nature Park in the north to the Park of Upper Lake Garda in the Lombardia region to the south.
+The reserve forms part of a corridor linking the Adamello-Brenta Nature Park in the Trento Autonomous Province in the north and Upper Lake Garda Park in the Lombardia region to the south.
 The central and southernmost part of the proposed area is characterized by the presence of steep rocky mountain slopes, mostly covered with broad-leaved or mixed woods and interrupted by pastureland or agricultural crops.
 Open areas predominate in the higher band or on the valley floor.
 The southern part is characterized by the presence of higher mountains, with conifer woods, above which extensive grasslands and the rocky pinnacles of the Dolomites offer spectacular scenery.

 Large carnivores such as the lynx (Lynx linx) and brown bear (Ursus arctos) represent the top of the food chain in the reserve.
 In 1996, the Adamello Brenta Nature Park established the “Life Ursus” project to reintroduce the brown bear following a drop in numbers to near extinction levels.
 Between 1999 and 2002, 10 brown bears were released adapting well to their new environment.
 Today, there are over 30 brown bears in the Central Alps.